HexHive/HyperPill/README.md

 ```
 mkdir -p /tmp/fuzz/; cd /tmp/fuzz
-export SNAPSHOT_BASE=/path/to/snapshots/kvm
+export SNAPSHOT_BASE=/absolute/path/to/snapshots/kvm
-export PROJECT_ROOT=/path/to/HyperPill
+export PROJECT_ROOT=/absolute/path/to/HyperPill
 ```

 Second, enumerate the input-spaces.

-For x86_64 hypervisors,

 ```
 KVM=1 FUZZ_ENUM=1 $PROJECT_ROOT/scripts/run_hyperpill.sh
+ARCH=aarch64 KVM=1 FUZZ_ENUM=1 $PROJECT_ROOT/scripts/run_hyperpill.sh
 ```

-For aarch64 hypervisors, we obtain the mmio regions from the device tree blob, or if QEMU/KVM, from the outpuf of `info mtree -f` within the monitor of QEMU that runs L2 VM.
-Then export the following envs according to what virtual device(s) you are fuzzing (e.g. pl061).
+Skip this step if you have or can construct a mtree file from a device tree file or the outpuf of `info mtree -f` within the monitor of QEMU that runs L2 VM.
+Then export the following environment variables according to what virtual device(s) you are fuzzing (e.g. virtio-scsi).

 ```
 export MANUAL_RANGES=$SNAPSHOT_BASE/mtree
-export RANGE_REGEX="pl061"
+export RANGE_REGEX="virtio-scsi"
 ```

 After the enumeration stage is complete, we can fuzz the snapshot: